RyanJamesSchultz/MusreauLake/README.md

 # MusreauLake

-These files are a collection of Matlab programs and scripts used to create the figures in a recent paper [Schultz et al., 2023].
+These files are a collection of Matlab programs and scripts used to create the figures for a study [Schultz et al., 2023].

 References: